MusabUndre/MUSF4RFITS-ICT171/README.md

 -----

 ## Overview:
-This project is a website developed using HTML, CSS AND JavaScript, implementing a Linux-based web server (Apache 2).
+This project is a website developed using HTML, CSS and JavaScript, implementing a Linux-based web server (Apache 2).
 Making use of an IaaS platform, it would be hosted over Amazon Web Services EC2.
 This website would allow users to:
 - Select muscle groups they would want to train